 I'd been trying to get my three year old son to pick up his toys by using a number of different strategies from: 'I wonder how long it'll take you to pick up your toys.
 You start and I'll count,' through to 'I'll see if I can pack away faster than you...'

-After my few attempts and he still hadn't budged he turned and looked at me.
-He said in a calm voice, 'You're just trying to manipulate me Mum!'
+After my failed attempts he turned and looked at me.
+He tipped his head to the side and said, 'You're just trying to manipulate me Mum!'

 After I picked my jaw up off the floor I said, 'Yes, I am trying to manipulate you.
 I'm trying to manipulate you to be good.'

 'Oh!' he said, pursing his lips in consideration and nodded.
 Then went to pick up his toys.

 But as I was congratulating myself on finally achieving some success, a thought gripped my heart with icy fingers, and squeezed.